-Long-term Wikipedia Vandalism Exposed
+Long-Term Wikipedia Vandalism Exposed

 Wikipedia, as everyone knows, can be vulnerable to certain types of activity that compromise its integrity.
 As a collaboration between tens of thousands of ordinary people, without a rigorous credential policy like the current pilot of Citizendium.
 While on the one hand that has enabled Wikipedia to grow to its amazing size today, and the combined forces of AntiVandalBot and the Recent Change Patrollers generally keep vandalism to a minimum (although not entirely without issue), there are some kinds of vandalism that people simply aren’t prepared for.

 The article on “NPA personality theory”, a theory developed by retired physician Anthony M. Benis, was recently proposed for deletion.
-The move came as something as a surprise, since the article had previously been listed as a Good Article, one of the best 0.2% of all articles, and one of just six in the field of psychology.
+The move came as something as a surprise, since the article had previous been listed as a Good Article, one of the best 0.2% of all articles, and one of just six in the field of psychology.
 Now, it was accused of being an example of long-standing and accepted self-promotion at the website, having been largely written by a user called “ABenis” — Anthony M. Benis himself.

 The article was originally listed as a Good Article some months ago, thanks to an extremely effective campaign of astroturfing and deception.
 Not only was the article written almost entirely by Benis himself (and an associated user, named “D-katana”), but it took advantage of the fact that Good Article and peer reviewers aren’t really supposed to ensure that the articles they are asked to look at aren’t vandalism.
 The assumption is that, if they make it as far as GA review, they’re probably quite good.

 Unfortunately, the problems run deeper than simply taking advantage of the system.
 At several points during the course of the article’s creation at Wikipedia, users expressed worrying attitudes towards NPA personality theory and its article.
 To quote from the AfD discussion: